Relocation and Expansion Resources

-- Rocky Mountain Trade Adjustment Assistance Council (RMTAAC)
+- Rocky Mountain Trade Adjustment Assistance Center (RMTAAC)

 RMTAC administers grants for Manufacturers who are feeling the effects of competing in global markets.
 Visit www.rmtaac.org for more information.

-CAMT is a statewide manufacturing assistance center dedicated to increasing the competitiveness of Colorado manufacturers.
-Connect with your local CAMT representative by visiting www.manufacturersedge.com.
+Manufacturer’s Edge is a statewide manufacturing assistance center dedicated to increasing the competitiveness of Colorado manufacturers.

-By leveraging our global network of 165 offices in 82 countries around the world as well as a multitude of local and national partners, The Denver USEAC can help increase export sales for Colorado Businesses.
-Visit www.export.gov/colorado for more information.
+By leveraging our global network of 165 offices in 82 countries around the world as well as a multitude of local and national partners, the U.S. Commercial Service Denver can help increase export sales for Colorado businesses.

 State of Colorado Resources